cjeyzz/PLTECH/README.md

  PLTECH

-This repository contains my PLTECH (Professional Life and Technology) activities, assignments, and other school-related requirements.
+This repository contains my PLTECH ( Platform Technology) activities, assignments, and other school-related requirements.

  Contents